 I might have been selling sandwiches on the street forever if a couple of influential chefs hadn’t loved my food and talked me up.
 They sent a bunch of journalists my way, so I got lots of good press early on and went from selling 10 sandwiches a day to 50.
 But to keep that kind of momentum going, you need to take advantage of social media.
 Twitter is amazing because it’s your direct voice.
 I use it to announce our specials and it’s great for visuals too: Oh yeah, there’s Cliff, he’s cooking the pork on the grill right now.

-I was still $30,000 in debt two years ago when my truck broke down one day, and I walked home past an old barbecue joint going out of business.
+I was still $30,000 in debt when my truck broke down one day, and I walked home past an old barbecue joint going out of business.
 The landlady ran it for 60 years, and she wanted to keep barbecue in the neighborhood.
 Given my debts, maybe I had no business opening a restaurant.
 But I already had all the equipment, so I could just turn the key and run the place.
 I borrowed another $6,000 for the lease, and I was good to go.
 It was sheer instinct, but it paid off.
-As of this week, I’m debt-free from the original $40,000 I borrowed from friends and family seven years ago.
-I do miss the efficiency of my tiny kitchen truck kitchen, though.
+I’m debt-free from the original $40,000 I borrowed from friends and family.
+I do miss the efficiency of my tiny truck kitchen, though.
 I could do so much in so little time.
 Serving a customer a minute was really satisfying.

 The information contained in this page is provided for general informational purposes only.
 The information is provided by Farmers® and while we endeavor to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to this article or the information, products, services or related graphics, if any, contained in this article for any purpose.
 The information is not meant as professional or expert advice, and any reliance you place on such information is therefore strictly at your own risk.